 Chimney sweeping in Bozeman & Big Sky is an important maintenance measure for safety.
 When fires burn, smoke deposits highly flammable creosote along the chimney.
 Sweeping a chimney removes this creosote giving you peace of mind.

-A general rule suggests a chimney sweep for every cord or cord and a half burned.
-Each stove or fire place is different so an inspection is advised.
+A general rule suggests a chimney sweep for every 2 cords burned.
+Each stove or fireplace is different so an evaluation is advised.

 It is important to have your chimney swept and inspected at least once a year to keep you and your family safe from chimney fires and carbon monoxide poisoning.
 A chimney sweep can also increase your homes heating efficiency by allowing proper air circulation.
 Let us help you prepare for inspection by sweeping your chimney free of any soot and creosote buildup, animal nests, and other debris.